ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 and potentially other compatibility tools in future.

-The term "Steam Linux Runtime" is used in the Steam user interface to refer to the container runtime framework.
+The term "Steam Linux Runtime" is used in the Steam user interface to refer to the container runtime framework specifically.

-The "Steam Linux Runtime" compatibility tool (application ID 1070560) is actually Steam Linux Runtime version 1, which combines Steam Runtime 1 libraries with a Steam Runtime 2 container, and is used to run historical native Linux games.
+The "Steam Linux Runtime 1.0 (scout)" compatibility tool (application ID 1070560) combines Steam Runtime 1 libraries with a Steam Runtime 2 container, and is used to run historical native Linux games.
+Before September 2023, this was (confusingly) labelled "Steam Linux Runtime".
+The old name might still appear in some contexts.

-The "Steam Linux Runtime - soldier" tool (application ID 1391110) is Steam Linux Runtime version 2, which is used to run Proton 5.13 up to 7.0 and is also used internally by the "Steam Linux Runtime" tool.
+The "Steam Linux Runtime 2.0 (soldier)" tool (application ID 1391110) is used to run Proton 5.13 up to 7.0 and is also used internally by the "Steam Linux Runtime" tool.
+Before September 2023, this was labelled "Steam Linux Runtime - soldier".

-The "Steam Linux Runtime - sniper" tool (application ID 1628350) is Steam Linux Runtime version 3, which is used to run Proton 8.0 and some newer native Linux games.
+The "Steam Linux Runtime 3.0 (sniper)" tool (application ID 1628350) is used to run Proton 8.0 and some newer native Linux games.
+Before September 2023, this was labelled "Steam Linux Runtime - sniper".

 Disabling Steam Play disables all Steam Linux Runtime tools
 -----------------------------------------------------------

 In Steam's global settings, there is an option to turn off all Steam Play compatibility tools.
-As well as disabling Proton, this also disables Steam Linux Runtime version 3 (sniper), which will result in games that require this runtime being launched in a way that does not work.
+As well as disabling Proton, this also disables Steam Linux Runtime 3.0 (sniper), which will result in games that require this runtime being launched in a way that does not work.
 This is a Steam client issue: it should not allow launching the affected